mbbx6spp/buildoku/README.md

 # Heroku Builder #

-This private Gist shows how to build any type of native app to run on Heroku's current Cedar stack (as long as their server version remains at Ubuntu 10.04).
-As of 10/21/2011 Heroku still uses Ubuntu 10.04.
+This Git repo shows how to build any type of native app to run on Heroku's current Cedar stack (as long as their server version remains at Ubuntu 10.04).
+As of 05/17/2012 Heroku still uses Ubuntu 10.04.

 To start out clone this Gist's git repository locally.
 Now download the Heroku Builder Vagrant box that I prepared.